-Before deciding on what terms they will offer you a mortgage loan, lenders must know two things about you: whether you can repay the loan, and if you will pay it back.
+Before lenders decide to give you a loan, they must know if you're willing and able to repay that mortgage loan.
 To understand your ability to pay back the loan, they assess your income and debt ratio.
-To assess your willingness to repay, they use your credit score.
+To calculate your willingness to pay back the mortgage loan, they look at your credit score.

-Fair Isaac and Company built the original FICO score to assess creditworthines.
-For details on FICO, read more here.
+Fair Isaac and Company developed the first FICO score to help lenders assess creditworthines.
+We've written more about FICO here.

-Credit scores only assess the information contained in your credit reports.
-They don't consider income or personal characteristics.
+Credit scores only assess the information in your credit profile.
+They don't consider your income, savings, amount of down payment, or factors like gender, ethnicity, national origin or marital status.
 These scores were invented specifically for this reason.
-"Profiling" was as bad a word when these scores were invented as it is in the present day.
-Credit scoring was invented as a way to take into account only that which was relevant to a borrower's likelihood to repay the lender.
+"Profiling" was as dirty a word when FICO scores were first invented as it is in the present day.
+Credit scoring was envisioned as a way to take into account only what was relevant to a borrower's likelihood to pay back a loan.

-For the agencies to calculate a credit score, you must have an active credit account with at least six months of payment history.
-This payment history ensures that there is sufficient information in your report to calculate an accurate score.
-If you don't meet the minimum criteria for getting a score, you might need to work on a credit history before you apply for a mortgage.
+For the agencies to calculate a credit score, borrowers must have an active credit account with six months of payment history.
+This history ensures that there is sufficient information in your report to generate a score.
+Should you not meet the minimum criteria for getting a score, you might need to work on a credit history before you apply for a mortgage.

 Homewood Mortgage, Inc. can answer questions about credit reports and many others.
 Give us a call at 205-941-1484.